oorjitchowdhary/ml-training-preemptible-vms/README.md

 1. Periodically save (at the end of each epoch) the model's state dictionary to a `.pth` file in `/checkpoints`.
 2. Upload the `.pth` file to a cloud storage bucket.

 **Cloud Storage bucket:**<br>
 A Google Cloud Storage bucket is used to store the `.pth` files of the model.
-The bucket is created using the `google-cloud-storage` Python package.
 Setting up such a bucket involves creating or using the default service account, downloading the JSON key file, and setting the `service_account_json` variable in `checkpointing.py` to the path of the JSON key file.
 Make sure to also replace the `bucket_name` variable with the name of your bucket.

 Note: You can use any cloud storage service to store the model checkpoints as long as you modify the `checkpointing.py` script accordingly.